— Deep cries out to Deep —

 A stauros is literally a lifter-upper, and the phrase "Christ crucified" points at His elevation and obviousness, much rather than to the Roman instrument of execution.
 In the below quote another verb is used, but the intention is the same:

-In verse 9, the author likens God distinctively to the opposite of water: a rock.
-"The figure of God as a rock becomes typical for the New Testament teachings relative to Christ's person and walk—1 Peter 2:6; 1 Corinthians 10:4" (say Harris, Archer and Waltke), and our attention is drawn to Jesus Christ.
+In verse 9 of Psalm 42, the author likens God distinctively to the opposite of water: a rock.
+"The figure of God as a rock becomes typical for the New Testament teachings relative to Christ's person and walk — 1 Peter 2:6; 1 Corinthians 10:4" (say Harris, Archer and Waltke), and our attention is drawn to Jesus Christ.
 Remarkable, because where the Psalmist states, "I will say to God, my Rock, "Why hast Thou forgotten Me?"," Jesus cried from the cross, "My God, My God, why have You forsaken Me?"
 (Matthew 27:46).

 Dying the way Jesus did is a pretty hard death.
 There is some debate about His actual posture, but everyone agrees that His arms were stretched, and placed either sideways or straight up.
 The result of this is that the chest cavity expands and exhaling is made difficult.
 After a while, breathing is impossible and Jesus' actual cause of death was exhaustion and asphyxia.
 This makes the report of His dying by Matthew and Mark highly remarkable, if not boldly referential, "And Jesus cried out again with a loud voice, and yielded up His spirit" (Matthew 27:50); "And Jesus uttered a loud cry and breathed His last" (Mark 15:37).